ARTIFICIAL INTELLIGENCE

 Hourly billing rewards slow work.
 Fixed-price projects reward scope reduction.
 Retainers reward relationship maintenance over outcomes.
 Pricing structures treat AI implementation as service delivery when it is systems integration.

 Hourly rates range from $150 to $500, depending on firm size.
 Independent consultants charge $150-$250.
 Boutique firms charge $250-$400.
 Enterprise consultancies charge $400-$500+.
 These rates reflect overhead, not capability.
-A solo consultant at $200/hour may deliver more operational value than a Big Four partner at $450/hour because the solo consultant does the work instead of delegating to a junior associate who has never run a P&L.
+A solo consultant at $200/hour may deliver more operational value than a Big Four partner at $450/hour.
+Because the solo consultant does the work instead of delegating to a junior associate who has never run a P&L.

 Retainer models ($5,000-$15,000 per month) provide ongoing access but rarely include performance accountability.
 You pay for availability, not outcomes.
-In my work with mid-market CEOs, retainer engagements drift into status-update meetings because the economic incentive is to extend the relationship, not solve the problem and exit.
+In the work with mid-market CEOs, retainer engagements drift into status-update meetings because the economic incentive is to extend the relationship, not solve the problem and exit.
 The fix: outcome-based pricing.
 Tie a percentage of the fee to measurable results: cost reduction, cycle time improvement, error rate decline.
 If the consultant resists outcome-based terms, they do not believe in their own methodology.

 Value-based fees, in which the consultant charges a percentage of projected savings, align incentives with outcomes but require trust and transparency.
 A consultant who proposes a $50,000 fee tied to $200,000 in annual labor savings is making a falsifiable claim.
 You can measure it.
 This model works only when both parties agree on baseline metrics before the engagement begins.